 "That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath."
-(Job 21:30) The Lord is reserving the wicked for the day of wrath.
+(Job 21:30) The Lord is reserving the wicked for the day of destruction.
 They shall be brought forth, or raised from the dead, to the day of wrath.

 When will the dead be raised from the grave?
-"And have hope toward God, which they themselves also allow, that there shall be a resurrection of the dead, both of the just and unjust."
+Paul exclaimed, "there shall be a resurrection of the dead, both of the just and unjust."
 (Acts 24:15) There will be two resurrections; one of the just, and one of the unjust.